 - Romance & Erotica: 40,000 to 100,000 words

 General Book Types

 Depending on the type of book you intend to write, word count plays another significant factor.
-Flash fiction and short stories are, of course, brief.
-A novella—for those who don’t know—is a short novel with a compact story; ideal for a quick read.
+Flash fiction and short stories are, of course, brief, but powerful tales.
+A novella—for those who don’t know—is a compact novel, longer than flash fiction and short stories, with a fleshed out story and characters; ideal for a quick read.

 Book type examples:

 - Novellas: 30,000 to 50,000